 Mast cell activation syndrome can affect a number of different systems in your body leading to a list of symptoms, including hives, rashes, headaches, weight changes, digestive issues, weakness, fatigue, and anxiety.
 Working with a well-informed functional health practitioner and receiving the correct diagnosis is key to recovery.
 By following the steps I outlined you can take back the control and regain your health and happiness without symptoms of MCAS.

 If you are dealing with symptoms of mast cell activation syndrome, I invite you to schedule a consultation with us.
 I can help to identify the root cause of your problems and recommend a personalized treatment plan to repair your body and regain your health and well-being.
 Schedule your consultation here.
+You can also get started on your own with my Histamine Online Program.

 1. Afrin LB, Self S, Menk J, Lazarchick J. Characterization of Mast Cell Activation Syndrome.
 Am J Med Sci.
 2017;353(3):207-215.
 Link Here